tsukinoko-kun/yab/README.md

 yab.use("nodejs", "20.11.1")
 ```

-I now can start a shell using the specified environment using `yab env --attach sh` or start neovim using `yab env --attach nvim`.
+I now can start a shell using the specified environment using `yab run env --attach sh` or start neovim using `yab run env --attach nvim`.

 ## Installation